-- Run the shortcut by tapping the arrow at the bottom right.
+- Run the shortcut by tapping the Arrow at the bottom-right of the window.
 It will show a list of all your burst photos.

 - Select one, and it is quickly transformed into a GIF.

 - Tap Done, and you will be prompted to either Share the GIF or Save to Photos.

-The free Giphy app, easily the most popular GIF generator out there, is a study in communal madness.
-Giphy was recently bought by Facebook, but the app is still available from the App Store like it always has been.
+The free Giphy app, clearly the most famous GIF generator out today, is a study in visual madness.
+Facebook now owns Giphy, but the app is still available on the App Store like it always has been.
 The only distinction is that now you have to sign up for an account, then you must log in with Facebook, your Apple ID, or face recognition.
-With Giphy, you can choose from a myriad of free GIFs for every purpose imaginable.
-Or you can use your own images from your Camera Roll or shoot a new image or video and embellish it with animated stickers, text, filters, and even some sweet augmented reality (AR) effects.
-Giphy guides you every step of the way, allowing as much experimentation as you can stand before saving your GIF.
+With Giphy, you can pick from a wide range of free GIFs for every purpose you could think up.
+You can also use your own pictures from your photo gallery or capture a new photograph or video and decorate it with animated stickers, text, filters, and even some sweet augmented reality (AR) effects.
+Giphy guides you along the way, allotting as much experimentation time as you can stand before officially saving and sharing your GIF.